-If a new app is a new product, then the walkthrough is the instruction manual.
-A walkthrough appears when new users open an app for the first time.
-They get a brief overview of the app’s features before they start using it.
-This is necessary so that new users can use the app without confusion.
+If an app is a product, then the walkthrough is its instruction manual.
+A walkthrough appears during onboarding—when new users open an app for the first time.
+They are welcomed with an overview of the app’s features before they start using it.
+This is so new users can use the app without confusion.

 Excluding walkthroughs in your app can leave users confused.
 But making your walkthroughs hard to read and navigate can also leave them confused.
 Users will end up skipping them so they don’t have to go through the hassle.

 Your walkthrough should motivate users to read it so they’ll know how to use your app.
 You do this by using clear navigation cues and making your text scannable.
 Users should also be able to retrieve your walkthrough again if they need to reference it.
 All these are necessary for a user-friendly walkthrough.

 Text that’s scannable is concise and to the point.
 Say what you need to say but use as few words as possible.
 Use headings that sum up your points in just a few words.
 You can put body text descriptions underneath the headings but keep them short.

 Avoid making the user’s eyes work too much by placing the text near the navigation.
 This decreases the distance between the text and navigation and shortens their eye movement.
 They’ll be able to read and navigate faster with less effort.

 Some designers will exclude navigation buttons for their walkthrough.
 Instead, they’ll only display pagination dots and expect users to swipe.
 Not only is it easy for users to miss such a small visual cue, but it’s not intuitive that the dots mean swipe.

 Don’t force users to figure out how to navigate.
 Use clear navigation cues such as a button with a ‘Next’ label so that users won’t have any doubt on how to navigate.
 Buttons are intuitive for tapping which every user understands.
 You can still allow users to swipe to navigate, but make sure there’s a button as well.